HIGH SCHOOL AND COLLEGE STUDY ABROAD COVID-19 PROTOCOLS FOR FALL 2021/ SPRING 2022

-If an incoming student is exposed to someone who has tested positive for Covid-19 prior to their arrival or they have tested positive, CIEE requires that they complete a 14-day self-quarantine at their home prior to arriving at their CIEE location.
-If an incoming student is experiencing Covid-19 symptoms (even with a negative Covid-19 test), CIEE requires that they complete a 10-day self-quarantine at their home prior to arriving at their CIEE location.
-They must be symptom free for 24-hours prior to departure and travel with their negative PCR test in transit to program.
+If an incoming unvaccinated or not fully vaccinated student is exposed to someone who has tested positive for COVID-19 prior to their arrival, or they have tested positive (even if fully vaccinated), CIEE requires that they complete a 14-day self-quarantine at their home prior to arriving at their CIEE site.
+If an incoming student is experiencing COVID-19 symptoms (even with a negative COVID-19 test and regardless of vaccination status), CIEE recommends that they complete a 10-day self-quarantine at their home prior to arriving at their CIEE location.
+The student should be symptom free for 24 hours prior to departure and travel with their negative viral test in transit to their program.

 For these reasons, we highly recommend that all participants purchase refundable flights so that changes can be made for the situations listed here.
-CIEE staff will work with our participants to minimize any program/academic impacts due to a late arrival due to Covid-19 precautions.
+CIEE staff will work with our participants to minimize any program or academic impacts due to a late arrival due to COVID-19 precautions.

-Students should bring a thermometer for daily temperature monitoring, hand sanitizing gel, and their own supply of face coverings to use for the during of the program as well as for protections during transit
+Students should bring a thermometer, hand sanitizing gel, and their own supply of face coverings to use for the during of the program as well as for protections during transit

 Students must have a functional smart phone with an international data plan.
 Not only is it needed for emergency alerts, but countries may require visitors to download an application upon entry to the country to monitor exposure to the virus for contract-tracing.